Join A Community Group!

 All official SCGs must be led by SENG-certified facilitators.

-Groups listed on this page are officially sanctioned by SENG and hosted by me (Emmaly Perks, M.Ed.) and my co-facilitator, Erin Krellwitz, PhD.
+Groups listed on this page are officially sanctioned by SENG and hosted by either (Emmaly Perks, M.Ed.) and my co-facilitator, Erin Krellwitz, PhD.
+We occasionally have other trained SENG facilitators join us.
 We are both SENG-trained facilitators, experienced coaches, and have lived experience, advanced education, and additional training in giftedness.

 When do groups meet?
 For how long?
 When do they start?